MISSION & OBJECTIVE

 ; Matt Wright (Theaters Manager)

 The competitive section of the 3RFF is open to short films under 25 minutes.
-Genres considered are narrative, documentary, experimental and animation.
+Genres considered are short fiction, documentary, experimental and animation.
 There is a limit of three entries per person.

 A completed entry form and entry fee (non-refundable) must accompany each piece submitted.
-Each entry must be postmarked by August 29, 2014.
 Make checks payable to Pittsburgh Filmmakers.

-All entries must be submitted on DVD for prescreening selection Do not send film reels or original materials.
-Submission disks will not be returned unless requested with an enclosed SASE with the proper amount of postage.
+Do not send film reels or original materials.
+Submission disks will not be returned.

 Of those selected for inclusion in the festival, cash awards will be given for first ($500), second ($300) and third ($200) place.
 Judging will be done by a festival jury.
 Staff members of Pittsburgh Filmmakers are welcome to enter, and their works may be selected for Festival inclusion but are not eligible for prize awards.